-- Cancellations will receive a refund (less $25 administrative fee) if made two weeks in advance.
+- Cancellations will receive a refund (less $25 administrative fee) if made one week (7 days) in advance.

 - If severe weather demands the cancellation of a program, Riveredge will attempt to find an alternate date or will refund the entire program fee.
 If you have questions about the weather on the day of the program, please call the Center at (262) 375-2715.
 Unless the weather conditions are extreme, the program will be held but may be adapted to accommodate the weather.
 It’s necessary that all attendees dress appropriately to be outdoors for the duration of the program for the day’s winter forecast.